vippsas/vipps-ecom-api/vipps-ecom-api.md

 ### App-switch on Android

-Vipps is launched with a standard intent, using the url returned from the eCom API when the payment is created ("url": "vipps://?token=eyJraWQiOiJqd3RrZXki..")
+Vipps is launched with a standard intent, using the URL returned from the eCom API when the payment is created ("url": "vipps://?token=eyJraWQiOiJqd3RrZXki..")

 #### Switching from merchant app to Vipps